Dear Cambodia, I’ve heard so much about you the past decade . . .

 I exited the viewing compound a few times for a better control of breath and tears.

 It was strenuous to swallow – the black and white images of innocent lives that were brutally tortured by the soldiers.
-I could visualize the words imprinted on the walls and the description of how prisoners were treated as slaves was painful to read.
+I could visualize the words imprinted on the walls and the description of how prisoners were treated as slaves.
 Some evidence were still visible, such as blood stains on palm trees and teeth buried in soil.

 The cute grandpa on the right is Bou Meng, a survivor from the traumatizing S-21.